chielorenz/outclass/README.md

     isActive ? "cursor-pointer" : "cursor-not-allowed",
     isDirty && "border-2",
 ]);
-// w-32 h-32 cursor-pointer, when isActive = true and isDirty = false
+// w-32 h-32 cursor-pointer, when isActive is true and isDirty is false

 const customStyle = out.remove("p-2").add("p-4");
 out.apply(customStyle).parse("flex p-2");
 // flex p-4
 ```

+Outclass is especially useful when used with atomic or utility-first CSS frameworks such as TailwindCSS and UnoCSS.

 Read the [documentation](#documentation) or try the [playground on CodeSandbox](https://codesandbox.io/p/sandbox/github/b1n01/outclass-playground?file=app%2Fpage.tsx).